provisions-group/ms-application-insights-laravel/README.md

 ### Request Tracking Middleware

-To monitor your application's performance with request tracking, add the middleware to your application's *global* HTTP middleware stack , found in **app/Http/Kernel.php**:
+To monitor your application's performance with request tracking, add the middleware to your in your application, found in **app/Http/Kernel.php**.
+It has to be added after the StartSession middleware has been added.

 ```php